NRI Income Tax & Compliance

 Here is the list of the following circumstances where you do not need to fill out the Form 15CB:

-• There are no requirements to fill out the Form 15CB if the remittance amount is not taxable in India.
+• There is no requirement to file Form 15CB if the remittance amount is not taxable in India.

 • If the receiver's residence country considers the income taxable, and the remittance is made in that country.